Earn College Credit While In High School

 • Students intending to enroll in a career and technical certificate program must achieve the required score on the TABE for their intended program.

-Students may take the ACT, SAT, or PERT test to show you are college ready.
-You must meet the minimum scores in Reading, English/Writing, and Math (either level) to take Dual Enrollment Courses on a college campus.
-If you do not meet the minimum scores in all three segments, you may take dual enrollment courses offered on your high school campus for the course/s in which you did meet the minimum score.
+There are multiple tests and alternative placement methods students may use to show they are performing at the college level.
+The three most common tests are the ACT, SAT, and PERT.
+You must meet the minimum scores/alternative placement in Reading, English/Writing, AND Math (either level) to take Dual Enrollment Courses on a college campus or online.
+If you do not meet the minimum scores in all three segments, you may take dual enrollment courses offered on your high school campus for the course(s) in which you did meet the minimum score.

 Students interested in Dual Enrollment and taking the PERT, should schedule their test with the Testing Center.
 Students may take the PERT at the campus nearest you.